Arksine/moonraker/docs/configuration.md

 #    The initial state for GPIO type devices.
 May be on or
 #    off.
 When moonraker starts the device will be set to this
 #    state.
 Default is off.
+locked_while_printing: False
+#   If True, locks the device so that the power cannot be changed while the
+#   printer is printing.
+This is useful to avert an accidental shutdown to
+#   the printer's power.
 address:
 port:
 #   The above options are used for "tplink_smartplug" devices.
 The